 Being able to supplement real-life experiments with the PRINCE2 principles, themes, and processes is essential to becoming a Practitioner.
 It will also give you a better understanding of how PRINCE2 can be used to control non-standard projects.

-With the course usually happening over one and a half days of in-class training, an exam happens at the end.
+The course usually happens over one and a half days of in-class training, so an exam happens at the end.
 You might also decide to self-study and just take the exam.

 The PRINCE2 Practitioner certification is valid for three years.
 After this period, you can retake the exam to renew your credential.